New England health news and information

 The "stress hormone" appetite.

 Cortisol is a powerful signal to increase appetite and store fat.
 Higher levels of cortisol tell your brain that you're hungry.
 They also tell your fat cells to store as much fat as they can without releasing it.
-Being in a state of chronic stress can lead to cravings for high-fat, high-carb foods -- and this reactive habit can lead to dangerous weight gain, specifically around the waist.
+Being in a state of chronic stress can lead to cravings for high-fat, high-carb foods -- and this reactive habit can lead to dangerous weight gain, specifically around the waist, high blood pressure, elevated lipids (fats in the blood), elevated blood sugar levels and type 2 diabetes.
 In fact, chronic stress is considered a major contributing factor to obesity.

 Ways to decrease stress.